theRussetPotato/bifrost-output-reader/README.md

 This script has no extra dependencies.

+The tool was and tested in Maya 2018.

 ## Reporting bugs & requesting features

 You can send all bug reports and any feature requests to jasonlabbe@gmail.com.